 When I started working at Gardener's Supply in the 1990s, my Vermont backyard was pretty green—with grass.
 Today, there's just a tiny bit of the original lawn left.
 Most of the available space has given way to trees, shrubs, perennials, annuals and stonework.
 Watch a slideshow of my garden in Burlington, VT.

 In addition to my work at Gardener's Supply, I work in the gardening division at Church Hill Landscapes.
 In that role, I maintain dozens of gardens and learn a lot in the process.
 I believe that all gardening is good gardening.

 The other thing to know about poinsettias: They are not poisonous.
-This rumor has persisted for decades, possibly starting with a report from Hawaii about a fatality that happened 75 years ago.
-The myth was busted after research done in the 1970s at Ohio State University.
-However, there are a few holiday favorites—such as mistletoe and holly—that are indeed poisonous.
+This rumor has persisted for decades, possibly starting with a report from Hawaii about a fatality that happened over 75 years ago.
+The myth was busted after research conducted in the 1970s at Ohio State University.
+However, there are a few holiday favorites — such as mistletoe and holly — that are indeed poisonous.
 Learn more in Leonard Perry's article, Holiday Plant Toxicity.
 In general, let the facts and common sense be your guide: Keep poinsettias out of reach of small children.

 Stay up to date on new articles and advice.

 Garden Lab Designed & Tested